natenka/pyneng-book-en/docs/source/book/24_oop_inheritance/inheritance.rst

     Out[9]: 'conf t\r\nEnter configuration commands, one per line.
 End with CNTL/Z.\r\nR1(config)#int loopback 33\r\nR1(config-if)#ip address 3.3.3.3 255.255.255.255\r\nR1(config-if)#end\r\nR1#'

-После наследования всех методов родительского класса, дочерний класс может:

-* оставить их без изменения
-* полностью переписать их
+After inheriting all methods of parent class, child class can:

+* leave them unchanged
+* rewrite them completely
-* дополнить метод
+* supplement method
-* добавить свои методы

-В классе CiscoSSH надо создать метод __init__ и добавить к нему параметры:
+* add your methods

+In CiscoSSH class you have to create __init__ method and add parameters to it:

-* enable_password - пароль enable
+* enable_password - enable password
-* disable_paging - отвечает за включение/отключение постраничного вывода команд
+* disable_paging - is responsible for paging turning on/off

-Метод __init__ можно создать полностью с нуля, однако базовая логика подключения по SSH будет одинаковая в ConnectSSH и CiscoSSH, поэтому лучше добавить необходимые параметры, а для подключения, вызвать метод __init__ у класса ConnectSSH.
-Есть несколько вариантов вызова родительского метода, например, все эти варианты вызовут метод send_show_command родительского класса из дочернего класса CiscoSSH:
+Method __init__ can be created entirely from scratch but basic SSH connection logic is the same in ConnectSSH and CiscoSSH, so it is better to add necessary parameters and call __init__ method of ConnectSSH class for connection.
+There are several options for calling parent method, for example, all of these options will call send_show_command() method of parent class from child class CiscoSSH:

 .. code:: python